rrigato/devdocs/Readme.md

 - The description used under the header1 markdown tag will be used in the table of contents for all documentation
     - Attempt to describe the project in less than 50 words

+### apps
+- app_template.py = HTML template that will be used to link to all auto-built documentation

 ### Code Pipeline Deployment process

 Below is a high level description of the automated CI/CD pipeline: